code-game-project/go-client/README.md

 	}

 	if err != nil {
-		// Create a new game and store its id in 'gameId'. gameId, err := socket.Create()
+		// Create a new private game and store its id in 'gameId'. gameId, err := socket.Create(false)
 		if err != nil {
 			log.Fatalf("failed to create game: %s", err)
 		}